 Back in the fall, Lavine had UCLA as the prohibitive favorite in his recruitment, but that was prior to a greater deluge of offers.
 Now, he's taking a longer view and lists simply a group of favorites, with no leader at this time.

-"I've got UCLA, Washington, Arizona, Louisville, and then probably Gonzage and either Washington State or USC (in my group of leaders)," Lavine said.
+"I've got UCLA, Washington, Arizona, Louisville, and then probably Gonzage and either Washington State or USC," Lavine said.
 "But it's not really in order or anything.
 I like all of them right now."

 Although UCLA's struggles this season have coincided with Lavine cooling on the Bruins, he said that the Bruins' success on the court has very little to do with his decision making process.